Unpacking "Personal" Health Informatics for Proactive Collective Care: Conclusion

 \section{Conclusion}

-This study comprehensively explores how Indian users integrate PHI wearables for health management.
-Through a mixed-methods approach, we identify the barriers and opportunities for improving the adoption and sustained use of PHI in India.
-By doing so, we emphasize the influence of sociocultural factors, usability challenges, and trust issues in their consistent/long-term use of PHI for health management.
-While PHI and specifically wearables hold significant potential to shift personal health management from a reactive to a proactive model, their integration is hindered by cultural norms, limited health literacy, and skepticism around data accuracy.
-To address these challenges, we propose a dual focus on improving health literacy and building trust through transparent communication, medical validation, and user-centered design.

-Two essential contributions of this research are identifying critical areas where designers and policymakers must focus, and a qualitative evaluation of a sharing prototype among the participants.
-The critical areas include expanding PHI functionalities to align with family-based caregiving, improving usability through simplified interfaces and understandable explanations, and ensuring that systems offer accurate and actionable health information.
-As shown by the evaluated prototype, the HCI community, technology developers, and policymakers must work together to standardize core functionalities and integrate PHI into formal healthcare systems.
-By doing so, PHI can evolve from auxiliary support tools into indispensable mechanisms for proactive health management, supporting both individual users and familial care structures.
+This study comprehensively explores how Indian users integrate PHI wearables for proactive care.
+Using a mixed-methods approach, we identify barriers and opportunities to improve the adoption and sustained use of this approach in India.
+By doing so, we emphasize the influence of sociocultural factors (collective care practices), usability challenges (fragmented ecosystems), and trust issues (lack of provenance) in their consistent/long-term use of PHI for proactive care.
+Two essential contributions of this research are identifying critical areas where designers, developers, and policymakers must focus, and a qualitative evaluation of a sharing prototype among the participants.
+The critical areas include expanding PHI functionality to align with collective caregiving, improving usability through simplified interfaces and clear explanations, and ensuring systems provide accurate, actionable health information.
+As demonstrated by the evaluated prototype and the recommendations, the HCI community, technology developers, and policymakers must collaborate to standardize core functionalities and integrate PHI into formal healthcare systems.
+By doing so, PHI can evolve from auxiliary support tools into indispensable mechanisms for proactive care, supporting both individual users and collective care structures.

-This work offers a framework for future research and industry efforts, reinforcing the transformative potential of PHI within diverse cultural contexts.
-By addressing technological and sociocultural barriers, PHI can aid in preventive healthcare, fostering long-term engagement and broader adoption across India and beyond.

-\begin{acks} We would like to thank the student Harsh Pala for his involvement in the development of Figma prototypes used for evaluating an interactive interface of the sharing preferences identified by the card sorting activity. \end{acks}